syncfusion-content/maui-docs/MAUI/Cards/Events.md

 ## Tapped

-The [`CardTapped`]() event occurs when any card view is tapped.
-The argument contains the following information:
+The [`CardTapped`]() event is triggered when any card view is tapped.
+The associated argument contains the following information.

 * [`CardView`]() - Gets the details of a particular card view.

 ## VisibleIndexChanging

-The [`VisibleIndexChanging`]() event occurs when the visible card index is changing.
-The argument contains the following information:
+The [`VisibleIndexChanging`]()  event is triggered when the visible card index is changing.
+The associated argument contains the following information.

 * [`OldCard`]() - Gets the details of the previous index card.